openSUSE/news-o-o/_posts/2011-06-25-opensuse-weekly-news-issue-181-is-out.markdown

       An interesting thread from our Chit-Chat area.
 Developments in the tablet market are enormous, which gives a lot of food for thoughts about the new gadgets.
 Good read for those who are thinking of buying one.

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/OWN-oxygen-On-the-Web.png)On the Webâ–²â–¼

 ### Announcements

+â€œ

         [Karen Sandler Named New Executive Director of the GNOME Foundation](http://www.gnome.org/press/2011/06/karen-sandler-named-new-executive-director-of-the-gnome-foundation/)

 June 21, 2011: The GNOME Foundation today announced that it has appointed Karen Sandler as Executive Director.
-Sandler™s dedication to software freedom, her non-profits experience and her involvement in a wide range of free and open source software communities distinguish her as the logical choice for GNOME.
-I™m very excited that Karen is joining the GNOME Foundation as Executive Director!, says Stormy Peters, former Executive Director who has recently joined the GNOME Board as a new Director, Karen brings a wealth of experience in free software projects and nonprofits as well as a passion for free software.
-That experience will be invaluable as GNOME continues to expand its reach with GNOME 3.0 and GNOME technologies. (...)
+Sandlerâ€™s dedication to software freedom, her non-profits experience and her involvement in a wide range of free and open source software communities distinguish her as the logical choice for GNOME. â€œIâ€™m very excited that Karen is joining the GNOME Foundation as Executive Director!â€, says Stormy Peters, former Executive Director who has recently joined the GNOME Board as a new Director, â€œKaren brings a wealth of experience in free software projects and nonprofits as well as a passion for free software.
+That experience will be invaluable as GNOME continues to expand its reach with GNOME 3.0 and GNOME technologies.â€ (...)

-
+â€

 ### Call for participation

+â€œ

         [Call for Participation - Workshops & BoFs for the Desktop Summit 2011](http://dot.kde.org/2011/06/20/call-participation-workshops-bofs-desktop-summit-2011)